Z3Social/Z3-UI/README.md

 #### Forked from [BDX-town/Mangane](https://github.com/BDX-town/Mangane)

-# NexUI
+# Z3-UI

-NexUI is the frontend used for the [official Nexify site](https://nexifyhub.com).
+NexUI is the frontend used for the upcoming fully desentralized social network ZЗ Social.

 ## How does it work?

-NexUI is a [single-page application (SPA)](https://en.wikipedia.org/wiki/Single-page_application) that runs entirely in the browser with JavaScript.
+Z3-UI is a [single-page application (SPA)](https://en.wikipedia.org/wiki/Single-page_application) that runs entirely in the browser with JavaScript.

 It has a single HTML file, `index.html`, responsible only for loading the required JavaScript and CSS.
 It interacts with the backend through [XMLHttpRequest (XHR)](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).